Mukhomukhi

 Mukhomukhi is an Indian Bengali language film directed by Kamaleshwar Mukherjee.
 The film is based on a drama Abayab written by the director himself.
-The film released in India on 1 February 2019.
+The film was released in India on 1 February 2019.

 Plot

-Agnibha (Played by Rajatava) is a novelist Isha's (Played by Gargee) biggest critic.
-So, when he adds a twist to her latest story about an estranged couple, (played by Jisshu and Paayel), things quickly drift towards an uncertain end.
+Agnibha (Played by Rajatava) is a novelist and Isha's (Played by Gargee) biggest critic.
+When he adds a twist to her latest story about an estranged couple, (played by Jisshu and Paayel), things quickly drift towards an uncertain end.